intel/ARM_NEON_2_x86_SSE/ReadMe.md

  and x86 SSE (up to SSE4.2) intrinsic functions as defined in corresponding x86 compilers headers files.
  ****************************************************************************************

-To take advantage of this file just include it in your project that uses ARM NEON intinsics instead of "arm_neon.h", compile it as usual and enjoy the result.
+To take advantage of this file just include it in your project that uses ARM NEON intrinsics instead of "arm_neon.h", compile it as usual and enjoy the result.

 For significant performance improvement in some cases you might need to define USE_SSE4 in your project settings.
 Otherwise SIMD up to SSSE3 to be used.